 Well this World Toilet Day (yes it is a thing, and an important thing at that) we’re urging people to consider toilets, the bog, loo, latrine – whatever you want to call it – and the value of them.

-Missing out on education
+Girls missing out on education

+Without accessible toilets at school, many girls are losing out on their education.
 More than half of the primary schools in Africa don’t have access to water and sanitation.
 The UN reports that one in ten girls in Africa will miss school because of her period.
 And a study in Ethiopia found that 50% of girls miss between one and four days of school per month due to menstruation.

 I was in the Girar Jarso community in Ethiopia earlier this year with the actress Emilia Fox and all the children in a school used the same single toilet, which was little more than a hole in the ground and no door, open for all to see.
 It wasn't a secure place to use the toilet.